Countless variables can affect how much product you will sell in a given period.

 On the one hand, you want to keep your inventory costs low and only stock up as much as necessary.
 But at the same time, you must be able to handle demand surges.
 Running out of stock in the middle of a buying frenzy can seriously damage not just your bottom line but your reputation as well.

-There are two main demand forecasting approaches that can help you determine how to forecast demand more accurately.
+There are two main demand planning and forecasting approaches that can help you determine how to forecast demand more accurately.
 Depending on your business situation, size, and the sample size of historical data, you may find that some methods are more suitable for your business than others.

 Quantitative demand forecasting uses advanced models such as the autoregressive integrated moving-average, fine-tuning the equation to account for the historical representation.
 Then, inserting the specific numbers to produce a forecast.